 The Fish to Schools program needs help from Sitka’s commercial fishermen.
-The program needs a few hundred pounds of coho salmon to help make Fish to Schools meals for Sitka students during the upcoming 2017-18 school year.
+The program needs a few hundred pounds of coho salmon and rockfish to help make Fish to Schools meals for Sitka students during the upcoming 2018-19 school year.
 The program also is seeking photos of commercial fishermen at work, which can be used to teach the students more about how the fish got to their plates.

-The coho salmon donation period is Wednesday.
+The coho salmon donation period is Monday.
 Aug.
-16, through Thursday, Aug.
-31. To donate, commercial fishermen can sign up and indicate how many pounds they want to donate when they offload at Seafood Producers Cooperative or Sitka Sound Seafoods during the donation period.
+20, through Sunday, Sept.
+2. To donate, commercial fishermen can sign up and indicate how many pounds they want to donate when they offload at Seafood Producers Cooperative or Sitka Sound Seafoods during the donation period.
 The program can only accept commercially caught fish (no sport or subsistence fish).
-The hope is to get enough coho donated that locally caught salmon can be offered to students at least once a week.
+The hope is to get enough coho salmon and rockfish donated that locally caught fish can be offered to students at least once a week.
 Sign-up sheets will be posted at the scale shacks and in the main offices.
-Only coho salmon will be accepted.
+Only coho salmon and rockfish will be accepted.

 The Sitka Fish To Schools project (click here to see short video) got its start as a community wellness project at the 2010 Sitka Health Summit, and now is managed by the Sitka Conservation Society.
 It started by providing a monthly fish dish as part of the school lunch as Blatchley Middle School, and since then has grown to feature regular fish dishes as part of the lunch programs at Baranof Elementary School, Keet Gooshi Heen Elementary School, Blatchley Middle School, Sitka High School, Pacific High School (where the alternative high school students cook the meals themselves), the SEER School, and Mount Edgecumbe High School.